QGIS Troubleshooting Guide

-Our standard licences have a cap on the number of credits that can be used per minute, depending on the licence tier.
-If while a tool is running, you hit your credits per minute limit, the tool will fail.
+Our standard licences have a cap on the number of hits that you can send per minute.
+If while a tool is running, you hit your limit, the tool will fail.

 To ensure that you don't hit your limits, you can set a throttle on the number of API calls that are made per minute by opening up the plugin Settings:

 When running any of the Advanced Tools, where the ID fields are configurable, the field selected as the ID must be unique amongst all points.

 Open up the Attribute Table of the input layer, and check for any duplicate values amongst the field being used as the ID.
 For example, in the layer below, we couldn't use the City field as the ID because it is contains duplicate values:

 2. Arrival/departure dateWe typically support public transport data for two weeks back from today's date, and six weeks forwards.

 For example, on 1st June 2022, we would typically support any searches within a window from 18th May 2022 - 13th July 2022.

 Running a public transport search with an arrival/departure date outside of this window will return an error like below:

 None of the Advanced Parameters (except for Search Range Width) can be greater than the Travel time field value.
 For example, a Walking Time of 30 minutes and a Travel time of 15 minutes will return an error like below: